 Which factors matter most will largely depend on your preference, but sacrificing some choices could save you money, while splurging a little could make your life a little easier.

 This is the main reason most people buy a light alarm; however, they aren’t all created equally.
-While one product might cycle through a hundred light phases, another could cycle through a million for a higher price.
+While one sunrise alarm clock might cycle through a hundred light phases, another could cycle through a million for a higher price.
 Whether the number of phases makes a noticeable difference is to be determined by user preference, but to some people, the assurance is worth a few extra dollars.

 Some people don’t care as much about the sunrise effect as much as the burst of bright light that helps wake them from their stupor.
 Some don’t mind if it’s gradual or a flood-light, while others prefer the soothing gradual awakening that feels a little cinematic.
 Whichever category you fall into, just be sure that before you order, you know what to expect in terms of brightness and how gradual the transition is.